“Mom, you are some kind of weird.”

 Since INFJ’s dislike conflict they take more crap than the average person.
 Somebody can say something to my mom that would piss me off.

-They never see it coming.
+They never see it coming, either.
 She doesn’t yell or even raise her voice.
-Without warning, they’re under attack.
-She’ll calmly say things that cut people like a knife through the heart.
+But without warning, they’re under attack.
+Very calmly, she says things that cut people like a knife through the heart.